IoIxD/IoIxD/README.md

 - Javascript
   - Node.js to an extent; I know ES6 stuff but I've only briefly done a small server with it.
 - I can write and comprehend Python code but I have minimal experience with it and am generally not a fan of it.

-**You should also know that I've made the following!**
-- [@glitchfuck1](https://twitter.com/glitchfuck1), a Twitter bot that posts glitch imagery every two hours, by xor'ing two generated images together.
-  - The code for this is not publically avaliable because of the potential misuse from the NFT community.
-Sorry.